 - Sign up for a seven-day free trial with OpenPhone.
 You’re welcome to port your existing number for free or use a US, Canadian, or toll-free number instead.

 - Once you’ve signed up, download the OpenPhone app to your iPhone.
 We also have an app for Android phones (like Samsung) if you own another device.
-Plus, you can schedule texts from your browser or the desktop app from most computers.
+Plus, you can schedule and send texts from your computer via the browser or the desktop app.